Posts

 Image

-The Good News announced by Jesus of Nazareth offers salvation and true life to men and women of every nation and nationality .
-Jesus claimed that “all authority in Heaven and on Earth is given to me, therefore, go and make disciples of all nations!”
-He sent his disciples to announce his Lordship and Salvation to the “ends of the Earth,” to every nation.
-With Christ’s Death and Resurrection, the Era of Salvation commenced, therefore, his life-giving message must be announced to all men and every people.
-The Son of God has achieved salvation for humanity!
+The Good News announced by Jesus of Nazareth offers salvation and life to the men and women of every nation .
+After his resurrection, Jesus declared that “ all authority in heaven and on earth is given to me; therefore, go and make disciples of all nations !”
+Thus, he sent his disciples to announce his lordship and salvation to “ the ends of the Earth .”
+Christ’s life-giving message must be announced to all men and in every nation under heaven.

 The Fullness of God